code-kern-ai/bricks/extractors/python_functions/date_extraction/README.md

-Detects dates in a text from various formats, including written dates.
+Detects dates in a text from various formats, including written dates